Is Eucerin Good For Tattoos? Everything You Need To Know

 • CeraVe Lotion

-CeraVe is favored by many for its ability to hydrate and repair the skin’s natural barrier.
+Tattoo artists recommend CeraVe for tattoo healing due to its ability to hydrate and repair the skin’s natural barrier.
 It is formulated with essential ceramides and hyaluronic acid that can help restore moisture and improve skin barrier function (2), (3).

 Mei Pang, a blogger, shared her tattoo aftercare process in the video.
 She spoke about how she avoided fragrant lotions as she did not know how it would react to her skin.
 She explained what she used instead.
 She said, “I like to use Cerave moisturizing cream.
 It’s a super basic cream.
 I can’t see any of the flakes anymore.
 It retains moisture (i)!”